jtdaugherty/brick/docs/guide.rst

   the screen to change.
 Use this only when you are certain that no redraw of the screen is needed *and* when you are trying to address a performance problem.
-(See also `The Rendering Cache`_ for details on how to detail with rendering performance issues.)
+(See also `The Rendering Cache`_ for details on how to deal with rendering performance issues.)

 The ``EventM`` monad is a transformer around ``IO`` so I/O is possible in this monad by using ``liftIO``.
 Keep in mind, however, that event